Publishing Scotland hosts a Books from Scotland stand for

 members at the London Book Fair every year.

-The 2018 fair is taking place at the Olympia Conference Centre
+The 2018 fair took place at the Olympia Conference Centre and we

-The following members will be exhibiting at the fair on our
+The following members exhibited at the fair on our collective

-Other members who will be exhibiting at the fair are:
+Other members who exhibited at the fair were:

 For more information about the fair generally, visit the